brian604/singlecellstudy/README.md

 #### Cluster 12 (Admixed)
 <p>
     Figure 12 shows dot-plot expression for the most variable genes (Figure 8) across subjects from Severe (0_S) to Healthy Control (0_HC) in cluster 12.
-Those genes are generally expressed exclusively for the COVID-19 patients (0_S, 0_M).  </p>
+Those genes are generally expressed exclusively for the COVID-19 patients (0_S, 0_M).
+No pattern has been observed in the curated gene lists (not shown).  </p>

 **Figure 7: Dot-plot expression in cluster 0**